 What are you like when nobody is watching?

 Most of us take care of our appearance.
-And we even modify our behavior depending on the company we are in.
+And we even modify our behaviour depending on the company we are in.

 But have you ever looked inside?

 Have you ever wondered why you do things?
-Wondered what motivates you?
+Ever wondered what motivates you?

 Or we have tried a few things, but nothing seems to work.

-In Matthew 23 Jesus said “First clean the inside of the cup and dish, then the outside will be clean too”.
+In Matthew 23 Yeshua said “First clean the inside of the cup and dish, then the outside will be clean too”.

 He was using the pharisaical tradition of washing the outside of the cup to teach a spiritual truth.